ResearchComputing/Documentation/docs/programming/coding-best-practices.md

 iRandomSeed         //Integer called “Random Seed”
 ```

+These conventions are by no means binding, but instead examples of how
+many programmers format their code.
+Consistency and readability are
+key ideas that should be utilized in the naming of variables.
 Regardless of how you choose to name your variables, always ensure
 that your naming conventions are consistent throughout the
 code.
 Consistency allows others to more easily understand your code.